in28minutes/in28minutes.github.io/_blog/articles/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 </dependency>

 ```
-Here's what the Spring Boot documentation says about starters.
+Here’s how the official Spring Boot documentation describes **Starters**:

-> Starters are a convenient set of dependency descriptors that you can include in your application.
-You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy-paste loads of dependency descriptors.
-For example, if you want to get started using Spring and JPA for database access, just include the spring-boot-starter-data-jpa dependency in your project, and you are good to go.
+> **Starters** are a convenient set of dependency descriptors that you can include in your application.
+They act as a one-stop shop for all the Spring and related technologies you need—without having to search through sample code or copy-paste multiple dependency entries.

-Let's consider an example starter—Spring Boot Starter Web.

-If you want to develop a web application or an application to expose RESTful services, Spring Boot Start Web is the starter to pick.
-Let's create a quick project with Spring Boot Starter Web using Spring Initializr.
+> For example, if you want to start using **Spring + JPA** for database access, simply include the `spring-boot-starter-data-jpa` dependency in your project, and you’re good to go.

+---

+### Example: Spring Boot Starter Web

+If you want to:
+- Develop a **web application**, or
+- Expose **RESTful services**,

+then **`spring-boot-starter-web`** is the right starter to use.

+Let’s create a simple project with **Spring Boot Starter Web** using **Spring Initializr**.

+---

 ### Dependency for Spring Boot Starter Web